devguides-io/devguides-2016/redux/actions/redux-thunk.md

 # Meet redux-thunk

 Let's improve our design. [redux-thunk](https://www.npmjs.com/package/redux-thunk) is a plugin for Redux.
-It makes your `dispatch()` accept functions just like the one above.
+It makes your `dispatch()` accept functions just like the one earlier.

 ```js
 import reduxThunk from 'redux-thunk'